treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Do

 * Use consistent and descriptive identifiers and names
-* Make judicious use of white space to make code easer to read
+* Make judicious use of white space and indentation to make code easer to read
+*

 ### Avoid the use of